nelo-crypto/nelo-contribution-contract/README.md

-# Nelo Buy Contracts
+# NELO Contribution Contract

-This repository holds the contracts used to buy the NELO token through the app.
+This repository holds the contribution contract used to buy the NELO token through the app.

 Supports a three level referral system.